 MaryKate, Professor of Leadership and Spiritual Formation, teaches at Portland Seminary of George Fox University.
 She has served in various administrative roles including University Director of Strategic Planning.
 She is a church planter, spiritual director, leadership mentor and coach, speaker, blogger and author including Making Room for Leadership: Power, Space, and Influence and A Guidebook to Prayer.

 Jacqui has served in full time ministry for 35 years in a variety of leadership roles as a speaker, teacher, and trainer of leaders, currently serving as CEO of a non-profit ministry “Hope of Glory Ministry”.
-A current candidate for a doctorate degree in Leadership and Spiritual Formation from Portland Seminary, her mission statement is, “Mobilizing God’s people with God’s word to do God’s work effectively!
+Receiving her doctoral degree in Leadership and Spiritual Formation from Portland Seminary, her mission statement is, “Mobilizing God’s people with God’s word to do God’s work effectively!